 - Keep nagging!
 Use every opportunity to encourage parents to sign up: have a stall in the playground, at parent teacher consultations, at the school play, and especially at any welcome events for new parents.

-- Ask your trusty early adopters group to keep posting chatty messages, say hello to new members and use the marketplace to sell or give away any stuff which would otherwise go to the charity shop: anything to make the site appealing to new members when they join.
+- Ask your trusty early adopters group to keep posting chatty messages, say hello to new members and use the marketplace to sell or give away any stuff they would otherwise sell on Ebay or give to the charity shop: this is very appealing to new members when they join.

 - Don't give up!
 It may take longer to get going if you don't plan a formal launch campaign, but it will happen.
 You will see surges at certain times eg if you have a big event like a summer fair coming up which lots of people are interested in.
 Try to keep posting and populating the site with content, even if it feels like only the same few names appear to begin with.